-After AW died intestate, the head of Manchester social services referred her case to an heir hunter who quickly discovered that although AW and her husband had been separated for over 30 years they had never divorced.
+After AW died intestate, Manchester social services referred her case to an heir hunter who quickly discovered that although AW and her husband had been separated for over 30 years they had never divorced.
 The husband, who was easily located, was thus entitled to the whole estate.
 Knowing that there was no competition, the heir hunter obtained a 25% finder’s fee contract from the husband, earning more than £125,000 for minimal effort.

 What happens when you sacrifice competition?